-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-You, your PCP, or your designated representative may need to get approval in advance from our Plan for certain services (this is called getting "prior authorization").
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - You, your PCP, or your designated representative may need to get approval in advance from our Plan for certain services (this is called getting "prior authorization").
 If prior authorization is required and you or your physician fails to obtain prior authorization, BSW SeniorCare Advantage Platinum (PPO) will not pay for the services.
 See Chapter 4, Section 2.1 for information about prior authorization or referral.
 Specialists and facilities must be in the contracted provider network in order for services to process under your BSW SeniorCare Advantage Platinum (PPO).
-For further assistance, call 1-866-334-3141 (TTY: 711), 7 a.m. - 8 p.m., seven days a week (including major holidays).
+For further assistance, call 1-866-334-3141 (TTY: 711), October 1 through March 31 from 7 a.m.
+8 p.m., seven days a week (excluding major holidays); and April 1 through September 30 from 7 a.m.
+8 p.m., Monday through Friday (excluding major holidays).